zhaowei19920524/McMasterGradStuManual/README.md

 view the result: http://mcmaster.readthedocs.io/en/staging/

-If it looks Okay then make a pull result from staging to master, then merge the code.
+If it looks Okay then make a pull request from staging to master, then merge the code.

 **I recommand you guys make a code review or call me before merge into master**